7 Layer Salad Recipe

 Ingredients Needed

 • Green peas.
-I make this salad with frozen peas as they are readily available.
-Use small, tender peas as they tend to have more flavor.
+I make this salad with frozen peas as they are readily available, but fresh peas also work.
+Avoid canned or jarred peas, as these are too soft and will seep into the other layers.

 • Salt.
 To season.